digital-lumenspei/renovi-web-sdk/README.md

-# Renovi Utility Functions
+# Renovi WebSDK Functions

-Renovi Utility Functions is an npm package that provides a set of utility functions for interacting with the Renovi API.
+Renovi WebSDK functions is a npm package that provides a set of utility functions for interacting with the Renovi API.
 This package includes functions for fetching campaigns, registering impressions, and initializing the package with a configuration object.

 ## Installation

 To install the package, run:

 ```
-npm install renovi-utils
+npm install renovi-websdk
 ```

 ## Usage